 The U.S. Department of Agriculture (USDA) administers a number of programs to support farm income, assist farmers after disasters, and conserve natural resources.
-USDA has also provided ad-hoc assistance to farmers who faced trade disruptions or who have lost sales due to the coronavirus pandemic.
-In fiscal year 2019, USDA spent about $24.5 billion on programs supporting farmers.
-Our recent work provides information on these programs and, in some cases, identifies key considerations when evaluating their effectiveness.
+USDA has also provided ad-hoc assistance to farmers who faced trade disruptions or who have lost sales due to the COVID-19 pandemic.
+In 2020, USDA spent about $46 billion in payments to farmers ($30 billion of which came from COVID-19 relief programs).

 However, USDA could improve how it administers some of these programs.

 The federal crop insurance program is required to provide the same level of premium subsidies to participants, regardless of income.
 In contrast, some other USDA farm programs have limits on the income participants can earn and remain eligible for payments.
 Not having an income limit for the crop insurance program sometimes results in relatively large subsidies for high-income participants.
 Reducing crop insurance subsidies for participants whose income exceeds such a limit would save millions of dollars while affecting less than 1% of program participants.

 To implement the federal crop insurance program, USDA partners with private insurance companies that sell and service policies to farmers in order to subsidize these policies.
 In 2010, USDA negotiated a set rate of return with these companies—that is, how much companies can profit from these insurance policies.
 However, this expected rate of return was too high compared with market conditions.
 Reducing this expected rate of return could save the federal crop insurance program hundreds of millions of dollars a year.